Unified-Projects/Unified-Obsidian/Unified-Projects/UnifiedOS/Architectural Stuff/Memory Management.md

 This is where we fault to whenever we receive a page fault.
 Here we check if we are a process or kernel.
 If we are kernel we panic the whole system.
 Otherwise we move to **reallocation** or if the memory was never a part of the process, page fault the process.

 >**reallocation** - Allocate the physicall part of the allocated virtual memory (We didn't first because we want to save memory)

+## Desire
+> **Now, I have a crappy memory implementation that definitley needs a rework.
+What I am doing is loading a program offsetted into memory, outside the physical memory to avoid issue with my page table.
+This is bad because you really should load a program at base 0x00 because of 32 bit systems seeing this as a problem.
+But in my case this is going to be pure 64-bit only, so im not going to worry.
+This probably will cause issues for me in the future.**

+I want to have my memory manager only map and use memory that is required.
+This allows me to load programs earlier on in the memory space.